decentraland/documentation/content/creator/quests/client.md

 )
 ```

-If you want to track more than one action, you can keep adding them as parameters.
+To track more than one action, list them as additional parameters.
 For example:

 ```ts
 import { initActionsTracker } from '@dcl/quests-client/dist/systemHelpers'